-Younger, less-educated, and low-income workers are over-represented in jobs that require nonstandard or unstable schedules (Enchautegui, 2013; Lambert et al., 2014; Presser & Ward, 2011).
-The children of such individuals already face an array of disadvantages relative to their peers in higher-income households with more-educated parents: they receive less financial investment (Herbst, 2015; Kornrich & Furstenberg, 2013), parents spend less time caring for them (Guryan, Hurst, & Kearney, 2008; Ramey & Ramey, 2009), and their time that is spent is less targeted to developmental needs (Kalil, Ryan, & Corey, 2012).
-Nonstandard and unstable schedules-and the attendant consequences-represent a further set of disadvantages that they must face.
+Younger, less educated, and low-income workers are over-represented in jobs that require nonstandard or unstable schedules (Enchautegui 2013; Lambert et al. 2014; Presser and Ward 2011).
+The children of such individuals already face an array of disadvantages relative to their peers in higher income households with more educated parents: they receive less financial investment (Herbst 2015; Kornrich and Furstenberg 2013), parents spend less time caring for them (Guryan, Hurst, and Kearney 2008; Ramey and Ramey 2009), and their time that is spent caregiving is less targeted to developmental needs (Kalil, Ryan, and Corey 2012).
+Nonstandard and unstable schedules-and the attendant consequences-represent a further set of disadvantages that children must face.
 An increasing portion of children with mothers working such schedules would be cause for concern and potential policy intervention.